netspective-labs/sql-aide/lib/flow/README.md

 - [x] Each flow can be scheduled using `cron` or other external utilities
 - [ ] Each flow can be executed as a daemon/service
   - [ ] Can have a built-in scheduler via `croner` or similar
-  - [ ] Can be executed via a `sensor` like a file watcher.
+  - [ ] Can be executed via a _sensor_, like a file watcher or S3 watcher check an API regularly, etc..

 ## Flow Class Status

 - [x] Each flow is a TypeScript class
   - [x] Flow classes do not not require any base classes or inheritence (though does support inheritable workflows).
+  - [ ] Flow classes can use TypeScript imports and support dependencies at the flow level not just at the step level
   - [ ] Flow classes can be unit tested independently of the Flow framework
   - [ ] Flow runs should be able to be "dry-runnable" so it will just "document" what it will do instead of actually running the steps
   - [ ] Flow runs should be able to report their execution status, progress, etc. (`verbose` mode) as Open Telemetry traces, logs, and metrics
-- [x] Each flow step is a synchronous or asynchronous class method.
+- [x] Each flow step is a _synchronous_ or _asynchronous_ class method.
 - [x] Each flow step may have one or more decorators that can specify aspects.
-- [x] Each flow can have one or more initialization methods declared by decorators; initialization can also occur in flow class constructor but since constructors cannot be asynchronous you can use decorated async methods when required
+- [x] Each flow can have one or more _initialization_ methods declared by decorators; initialization can also occur in flow class constructor but since constructors cannot be asynchronous you can use decorated async methods when required